Sunderland's customer charter for the 2015-16 season.

 REPLICA KIT CYCLE

 New home and away replica kits are released each season.
-This is in accordance with the club's commercial commitments to kit sponsor adidas and retail partner Kitbag.
+This is in accordance with the club's commercial commitments to kit sponsor adidas.
 Sales of replica kit directly benefit the club and help to strengthen its resources in a continuing effort to take the club forward.

 Any requests for charitable donations must be sent in writing (not email) to: Customer Service Department, Sunderland AFC, Stadium of Light, Sunderland, SR5 1SU.